coffiarts/FoundryVTT-lock-the-sheets/README.md

     // ON and OFF-only
     LockTheSheets.switchOn();
     LockTheSheets.switchOff();
+    // Cycle through the different sizes of the overlay icons LockTheSheets.changeOverlayScale();
+    // Toggle overlay visibility
+    LockTheSheets.toggleOverlays();

 ## Compatibility and Dependencies
 - Lock The Sheets! uses [socketlib](https://github.com/manuelVo/foundryvtt-socketlib) for sending sync messages between the GM's session and the clients.
-- Heavily factory tested it myself with **dnd5e** and **tde5**.
+- Heavily factory tested by myself with **dnd5e** and **tde5/dsa5**.
 I cannot guarantee compatibility with other systems.
-But I consider it system-agnostic for now.
+It is **not** system-agnostic, as it relies on system-specific HTML injection.
+As mentioned above, I am happy about requests for compatibility with more systems - just open a github issue!
 - ***Mild warning:*** While sheets are locked, some intended changes _may_ (in rare situations) be suppressed, such as macro or chat triggered actions.
-I put much effort into testing and I assume it's a rare case.
+I put much effort into testing and I assume these are edge cases.
 Rest assured: There will be a screen message whenever that happens.
   In such cases, just unlock the sheets and repeat the blocked action.
 If this doesn't help, please report it as an issue on guithub.

 ## Copyrights and Credits for used assets
 ### Goblins
 The cute, beloved badass goblins used in my screenshots have thankfully been published by [David Wilson](https://tools.2minutetabletop.com/token-editor/author?a=David%20Wilson) and [Hammertheshark](https://tools.2minutetabletop.com/token-editor/author?a=Hammertheshark) for free use on [https://tools.2minutetabletop.com](https://tools.2minutetabletop.com/) under the [CC BY 4.0 License](http://creativecommons.org/licenses/by/4.0/).
-I have grown so fond of them that they've become my special module demo'ing pets.
+I have grown so fond of them that they've become my special module demo'ing pets - like you can see here in my [demo video](https://youtu.be/ix66vZ8A0OI) for another module of mine, [Crunch My Party!](https://github.com/coffiarts/FoundryVTT-crunch-my-party)
 ### Banner
 The banner image with the dark fantasy portal was AI-created by myself.
 ### Lock icons